 - i.
 Projects are encouraged to complete a whole-building lifecycle assessment, reporting lifecycle equivalent carbon dioxide emissions (i.e. global warming potential impact, or 'embodied carbon') of each building, in kilograms of carbon dioxide equivalents per square metre (kgCO2e/m2).
 Projects should reduce the embodied carbon associated with building design and construction. - ii.
 Prioritize local or regionally sourced building materials with low embodied emissions.
 These include heavy timber, rammed earth, biofibre, straw bale, and hempcrete. - iii.
 Prioritize the reuse of existing building materials. - iv.
 Prioritize building materials which may be reused or recycled upon building demolition. - v.
 Develop and implement a construction waste management plan that identifies materials to be diverted from disposal and whether materials will be sorted on-site or commingled.
 Track construction waste and implement strategies to reduce the amount of materials landfilled or incinerated. - vi.
-Select building products with low or no-VOC off-gassing potential. - vii.
 Use insulations that do not require GHG-based propellants.